The Heroic Hearts Process for Veterans with PTSD

 What to expect.

-Heroic Hearts Project hosts retreat programs for veterans with PTSD throughout the year and has helped over 1100 veterans and veteran spouses reduce or eliminate their PTSD symptoms and improve their overall quality of life.
+Heroic Hearts Project hosts retreat programs for veterans living with PTSD throughout the year and has helped over 1,500 veterans and veteran spouses significantly reduce their PTSD symptoms and improve their overall quality of life.

-We now provide legal psychedelic retreats in Oregon where psilocybin has been legalized.
-We anticipate offering similar retreats in Colorado beginning in late 2025.
-We also offer international retreats in countries where psychedelics are currently legal, such as Peru, Mexico, and Jamaica.
-All of our programs were designed by veterans for veterans, with the needs of this unique community in mind.
+We now provide legal psychedelic retreats in Oregon, where psilocybin has been legalized, and anticipate offering similar retreats in Colorado beginning in 2026.
+We also offer international retreats in countries where these medicines are currently legal, including Peru, Mexico, and Jamaica.
+All of our programs were designed by veterans for veterans, with the unique needs of this community in mind, and are grounded in the evidence-backed Heroic Hearts Process that has demonstrated over 80% effectiveness in significantly reducing PTSD symptoms and improving quality of life

 Illustration of people preparing for a retreat